 2.1 Background RNA interference:

-Nonspecific binding of non-nascent RNA to Pol II and background mRNA will increase sequencing requirements and obscure analysis results.
+Nonspecific binding of non-nascent RNA to Pol II and background mRNA can increase sequencing requirements and obscure analysis results.

 2.2 Specificity issues: